 Liverpool Clinical Commissioning Group is working with communities across Liverpool so that local residents have the opportunity to improve their lung health and so that we are able to help diagnose lung conditions early.

-People aged 58-75 years old who have a history of smoking, or are in this age group and have COPD will be invited to attend a lung health clinic at their GP surgery or a local health centre.
-After this appointment, if needed, patients will be offered a Chest CT Scan at a local hospital.
+People aged 55-75 years old who have a history of smoking, or are in this age group and have COPD will be invited to attend a lung health clinic at their GP surgery or a local health centre.

 Why is it important to look after your lungs?

 Your lungs are the part of your body that work hard every day so you can breathe.

 They really don’t get much rest, in one day you can breathe up to 25,000 times!
 They carry oxygen from the air into your blood and release carbon dioxide from your blood into the air.
 Your body’s cells need this oxygen to work properly.
 Your lungs have a natural defence system to keep out dirt and germs but several things can damage this, meaning they can’t do their job as well.

 For more information please see our guide to looking after your lungs.

 To find out more about how the Healthy Lung Programme is already supporting local people, click on one of these short films: